Why choose us? We help you get more coverage out of your Medicare benefits by helping you fully understand your Medicare options.

 Being fully informed on your Medicare options is the best way to save on your healthcare costs.
-Thus, Diversified Group Services, Inc. will break it all down for you and help find a plan that saves you the most on premium, while serving your unique healthcare needs and budget.
+Diversified Group Services, Inc. will break it all down for you and help find a plan that saves you the most on premium, while serving your unique healthcare needs and budget.
+Since 1986, Diversified Group Services, Inc. has represented Connecticut’s top Medicare insurers to bring our clients options that fit their unique healthcare needs and circumstances.

 What is Medicare?